microservices-march/messenger/README.md

 1. Send another message from the other user: `curl -d '{"content": "This is the second message", "user_id": 2}' -H "Content-Type: application/json" -X POST 'http://localhost:8080/conversations/1/messages'`
 1. Fetch the messages: `curl -X GET http://localhost:8080/conversations/1/message`
 1. Set the "view horizon" for the first user: `curl -i -d '{"index": 2, "user_id": 1}' -H "Content-Type: application/json" -X POST 'http://localhost:8080/conversations/1/view_horizon'`

+## Application Notes
+This application serves as a simple example of a service handling messages that are durably stored.
+However, it intentionally does not do a few things for the sake of simplicity:

+* No effort has been made to be sure that administrators cannot view messages
+* Pagination is not implemented on any endpoints
+* Message storage is being done in a simple relational database.
+No design has been done to handle fast retrieval of newer messages and other performance concerns.
+* The message insertion SQL has not been optimized to handle high write volumes

+### View Horizon
+The application assigns a monotonically increasing `index` to each message within a conversation.
+This index is used to determine whether a member of a conversation has seen a message or not.
+In the `users_channels` table, we store the index of the last message the user has seen in that conversation.

+Any messages with an index higher than than index are said not to have been seen by the user.

 ## A note on code and style